bahrus/trans-render/README.md

 A question in my mind, is how does this rendering approach fit in with web components (I'm going to take a leap here and assume that [HTML Modules / Imports](https://github.com/w3c/webcomponents/issues/645) in some form makes it into browsers, even though I think the discussion still has some relevance without that).

-I think it can provide value, in that the binding rules are data elements.
-A web component one main template, which includes other sattelite templates.
+I think this alternative approach can provide value, in that the binding rules are data elements.
+A web component can use one main template, which references other sattelite templates.
 It can then define a base binding, which extending web components or even end consumers can then extend and/or override.

 In order to do this to maximum effect, we should make each of the "sub matching transforms" something that can be overwritten.
 In particular, rather than doing this: